 *This post includes affiliate links, for more info on affiliate links visit here

-Working with the Ticking Fabric:
+Working with the Ticking Fabric

-No Sew Option: Not one for sewing?
+No Sew Option: Not one for sewing curtains?
 No problem!
 You could easily make these DIY curtains by cutting the raw edges of the fabric and fraying them as I did in my DIY lavender sachet post.
 It would take some patience but the frayed edge would be a fun look to this already relaxed fabric.

 Using kitchen string I made these tassels and added the beads.
 Initially, when I hung the panels on these farmhouse rods, I found that tassels would get lost in the folds.
 I realized that if I could somehow shorten the width of the top of the curtain I would be able to see the full detail of the tassels.
 I did not want to cut the width and lose the loose relaxed cottage look so I decided to sew 3 box pleats across the top.
 Then I sewed the tassels (video here) to the 3 box pleats as well as the two ends of the top of the curtain making 5 points to hang the curtains from.
 The tassels are not only for decorative purposes they are also what I used to hang the curtains.

-Choosing the Right Curtain Rods:
+Choosing the Right Curtain Rods

-Variations and Considerations:
+Variations and Considerations

-Other Ticking Stripe Projects For Your Home: For a cottage farmhouse look or French Country you can’t go wrong with ticking stripe fabric.
-You could add some charm to your living room by making some throw pillows use ticking fabric.
+Other Ticking Stripe Projects For Your Home: For a cottage farmhouse look or French Country style you can’t go wrong with ticking stripe fabric.
+You could add some charm to your living room by making some throw pillows using ticking fabric.
 You could also sew a DIY ticking stripe shower curtain using button holes to thread the shower curtain rings through.
-A beautiful ticking stripe bedskirt with a gorgeous white coverlet would be beautiful in a bedroom.
+A beautiful ticking stripe bed skirt with a gorgeous white coverlet would be beautiful in a bedroom.
 Cover your dining room chairs in a beautiful blue and white ticking stripe fabric for a nautical look.
 This timeless fabric is so versatile!

-Frequently Asked Questions:
+Frequently Asked Questions

-1. I wanted them to have a true relaxed look.
-I was concerned that I would loose that look and the panels would look too stiff if they were lined.
+1. I wanted them to have a true relaxed casual look.
+I was concerned that the panels would look too stiff if they were lined.

 I really love how they turned out.
 I’ve received so many messages saying they like mine better!
 Sorry PB – but I kinda have to agree!
 Also pictured in this space is my arrangement which sits on Layering Vintage Frames on a Wall between the curtains.